brightcommerce/docker-postgresql/README.md

 |------------------------------------------------------------------|
 ```

-Assuming you have psql installed on the host, you can test if the PostgreSQL server is working properly, by try connecting to the server:
+Assuming you have `psql` installed on the host, you can test if the PostgreSQL server is working properly by connecting to the server:

 ``` bash
 psql -U postgres -h $(docker inspect --format {{.NetworkSettings.IPAddress}} postgresql)
 ```

-If you don't have `psql` installed on the host you will need to shell into the container and perform the psql tests there.
+If you don't have `psql` installed on the host you will need to shell into the container and perform the `psql` tests there.
 Since we are running CoreOS at DigitalOcean, we have a readonly filesystem.
 This means we can't install tools the traditional way.

 See [Shell Access](#shell-access) for instructions on how to install `nsenter` and `docker-enter` on a host.
 Once this is installed you can use `docker-enter` to shell into the container and play with `psql`.